 Expense on system monitoring reduces costs in other areas of the IT budget.

 Anyone who’s curious about their workstation or laptop’s performance has likely encountered Windows Task Manager or Linux’s ps and top.
 (The more experienced know of Sysinternals on Windows and htop, atop, pgrep, and pstree on Linux.)

-Task Manager is a good example of the basic information you can learn about a host, starting with what processes are running and which currently consume the most resources.
+Task Manager is a good example of the basic activity monitoring information you can learn about a host, starting with what processes are running and which currently consume the most resources.

 Climb up a level and it will show you current and recent utilization for key resources like CPU, memory, disk, and network connections.
 Other tabs will show you more details on running processes, operating system services, and other key data.

 Unix and Linux have analogous tools, like top.